jklintan/Cloth-Simulation/README.md

 # Cloth Simulation
 This is a simulation implementing a cloth simulation.
-The project was first implemented using Matlab and then with compute shaders in OpenGL and GLSL.
+The project was first implemented using Matlab and then using Processing.

 ## Requirements